 - Drew Stewart, Head, Capital Markets & Product Operations Accounting, BMO

 - Susan Wolcott, Thought Leader for CPA Canada, Accounting Instructor, and Independent Scholar

-This format was designed to make our program accessible to those working full-time, or those who may not be able to complete the course within a specific timeframe.
+This format was designed to make our program accessible to those working full-time, or those who may not be able to complete the course on a full-time basis.

 - Courses may be completed according to your schedule; there is no “live” requirement.

 - You will go through the program with the same group of people, allowing for a deeper peer-learning experience.